-The IF / THEN statement is a conditional branch statement.
+The IF/THEN statement is a conditional branch statement.
 This type of branch occurs only if certain conditions are met.
 These conditions may be either arithmetical or logical.
-If the aexp following the IF the THEN part of the statement.
+If the aexp following the IF statement is true and/or non-zero, the program executes the THEN part of the statement.
 If, however, the aexp is false and/or zero, the rest of the statement is ignored and program control passes to the next numbered line.